GabrielDCelery/personal-notes/02_area/system-design/02-anatomy-of-a-request.md

   Everything is down
 ```

 **The rule:** set timeouts on every outbound call — HTTP clients, DB connections, Redis.
-Set them just above the p99 latency of the downstream service, not at 30 seconds.
+To know where to set them you need to measure p99 first, which means the process is:

+1. **Start with a safe conservative default** — prevents cascading failures while you gather data:
+   - Internal service calls: 500 ms–1 s
+   - External APIs: 2–5 s
+   - DB queries: 5–10 s
+   - Redis: 100–500 ms
+2. **Instrument and observe** — collect p99 per downstream call in production or under load test.
+3. **Tighten** — set the timeout to ~2–3× p99.
+That gives headroom for normal variance without letting hung calls block forever.

+Even a 5 s timeout is vastly better than no timeout, which defaults to infinity.
+Most cascading failures happen because no timeout was set at all, not because the wrong value was chosen.

 The cascade stops with a **circuit breaker**: after N failures, stop calling the service for a cooldown period and return a fallback instead of hanging.

 ## How to Read a Latency Profile

 **Use percentiles, not averages.** A service with "average 10 ms" might have p99 at 2 seconds.
 Averages hide the tail.

+The two that matter: **p50** (what a normal request looks like) and **p99** (what the worst 1 in 100 users experiences, and what you calibrate your timeouts against). p95 sits between them but doesn't add a distinct insight — it's useful for fine-grained SLO work, not for this mental model.

 The gap between p50 and p99 tells you what's wrong: